-A writing project (Thesis, Field Study, or Scholarly Study) provides an opportunity for the student to obtain first-hand experience in research methods under competent direction of a faculty member.
+A writing project (Thesis) provides an opportunity for the student to obtain first-hand experience in research methods under competent direction of a faculty member.
 The thesis writing project must be assigned to a total of at least six hours of graduate credit on the approved program of study.
-The scholarly study and field study writing project may be 3-6 hours of graduate credit on the approved program of study.

-At the time a student elects to write a thesis, field study, or scholarly study for either the Master's Degree or the Specialist Degree, the advisor and the Chair of the Graduate Program Committee concerned shall obtain approval from the Dean of Graduate Studies and Research on the composition of the committee by submitting a "Proposed Supervisory Committee" form.
-This committee will approve a thesis problem and guide the student in the writing of the thesis, field study or scholarly study.
+At the time a student elects to write a thesis for a Master's Degree, the advisor and the Chair of the Graduate Program Committee concerned shall obtain approval from the Dean of Graduate Studies and Research on the composition of the committee by submitting a "Proposed Supervisory Committee" form.
+This committee will approve a thesis problem and guide the student in the writing of the thesis.
 The committee will also examine the student in the required oral examination at the completion of the project.
 The time and place of the examination will be determined by the Chair of the Committee.

+The minimum number of committee members will be three.
 The committee will be composed of the following graduate faculty members:

-- · The candidate's thesis professor who will serve as chair, - A member representing the candidate's major discipline (generally from the degree granting institution), - A third member representing a related field in the college in which the candidate's major field is located, and - A fourth member selected at large from the University of Nebraska Graduate Faculty.
-This member may be an additional representative from the candidate's department.
+- The candidate's thesis professor who will serve as chair, - A member representing the candidate's major discipline (generally from the degree granting institution), - A third member representing a related field selected at large from the University of Nebraska Graduate Faculty.
+This member cannot be a member of the candidate's department.